lilyosah/tech-knowledgebase/Design Patterns.md

 ```

 ## Singleton
+> "Ensure a class has only one instance, and provide a global point of access to it"

 - Can only be one instance of a class that anyone can access

 ## Facade
+"Convert the programming interface of a class into another (sometimes sim-
+pler) interface that clients expect, or decouple an abstraction’s interface from its implementation, for dependency injection or performance"

-- Hiding the details behind a nice interface.
+Hiding the details behind a nice interface.
 Isn't this the same as abstraction?
 - Con: Can over-simplify so not usable or only make it work for one use-case

-## Bridge
+### Bridge
 - Separating the abstraction and the implementation.
 So you can use several solutions for one problem
 - Con: Can overdo it